2024 Rochester Hills shooting

 Mass shooting in Michigan, U.S.

-On June 15, 2024, nine people, including two children, were shot at the Brooklands Plaza Splash pad in Rochester Hills, Michigan.
+On June 15, 2024, nine people, including two children, were shot at the Brooklands Plaza splash pad in Rochester Hills, Michigan, United States.
 The shooter, 42-year-old Michael William Nash, fired 36 rounds from a Glock 43 semi automatic handgun at random before fleeing the scene in his vehicle.
 He was discovered dead from a self-inflicted gunshot wound at his mother's home half a mile from the scene following a stand-off with police.
 Nash was an unemployed resident of Shelby Township who, according to both police and relatives, did not have a criminal record but had dealt with mental health challenges.

 Shooting

 On June 15, 2024, at around 5:00 p.m.
 EDT, Nash pulled up in a vehicle at the Brooklands Plaza Splash Pad, a play area with water features intended for children.
 Nash exited the vehicle with two handguns and proceeded to fire 36 rounds from a Glock 43 semi automatic handgun, reloading several times, before fleeing the scene in the vehicle.
 Nine people were struck by gunfire, including two children, one of whom was an 8-year-old boy who was shot in the head.
 Nash abandoned the Glock 43 at the splash pad and three empty magazines were recovered from the scene.